kudashevs/webpack-remove-code-blocks/README.md

-Webpack Strip Block
+Webpack Remove Block
 ===================

-Webpack loader to strip blocks of code marked by special comment tags.
+Webpack loader to remove blocks of code marked by special comment tags.
 Useful for removing code that you don't want in your production webpack bundle (e.g. verbose console warnings, etc).

 Support multiple block types.